Jan Terlouw: Career

-Personal life
+Personal life and death

 Terlouw was married to Alexandra van Hulst until her death on 23 August 2017.
-Terlouw is a father of four and grandfather of twelve.
+He was a father of four and grandfather to 12.
+Terlouw died in Twello on 16 May 2025, at the age of 93.

 Publications

 Terlouw wrote 24 children's books, most notably Winter in Wartime (Oorlogswinter, 1972) and How to Become King (Koning van Katoren, 1971), both of which won the Gouden Griffel and have been made into motion pictures directed by Martin Koolhoven.

 Terlouw's books have been illustrated by various illustrators, including Dick van der Maat, Martijn van der Linden and Fiel van der Veen.